darinpope/darinpope/README.md

 ### Hi there, I'm Darin 👋

 ## Here's what I'm up to
-- I'm a services consultant for [CloudBees][https://www.cloudbees.com/]
+- I'm a services consultant for [CloudBees][cloudbees-website]
-- I'm the co-host of a weekly podcast named [DevOps Paradox][https://www.devopsparadox.com/]
+- I'm the co-host of a weekly podcast named [DevOps Paradox][dop-website]

 ### Connect with me: